 C13 Application Fee

-0.0 7.00

 C13 Yes No

-C13 Does your institution have an application fee? Х
+C13 Does your institution have an application fee?
+X

-C13 Amount of application fee: \$35.00
+C13 Amount of application fee:

 C13 Yes No

 C13 Can it be waived for applicants with financial need? Х

-C13 If you have an application fee and an on-line application option,
+If you have an application fee an Same fee: d an on-line applic ation option, Free: Reduced: X

-C13 Same fee:

-C13 Free:

 C13 Yes No

 C13 Can on-line application fee be

 waived for applicants with X

-• • ^

 financial need?

-C14 Application closing date
+Application closing date

-rippineumen eisemig uute Voc No

-C14 Yes No
+Yes No

-C14 Does your institution have an

 application closing date?
 X

-C4 4

 Application closing date (fall):

-C14 Priority date:
+Priority date:

-C15 Yes No

-INU
+Does your institution have an application closing date?
+Application closing date (fall): Yes Does your institution have an application closing date?
+Application closing date (fall):

-C15 Are first-time, first-year studen ts accepted for to erms other than X
+C15 Yes No l C15 Are first-time, first-year students accepted for terms other than Χ l

-C16 Notification to applicants of ad mission decision n sent (fill in one or nly)

-On a rolling basis beginning 1
+C16 Notification to applicants of admission decision sent (fill in one only) C16 On a rolling basis beginning (date): C16 By (date): C16 Other:

-0.0 4 Мон

-(date): 1-Mar

-C16 By (date):

-C16 Other: 1

-J. U Ì

-j

-C17 Reply policy for admitted appli cants (fill in one of nnlv)
+C17 Reply policy for admitted appli cants (fill in one o nly)

-Must reply by (date): 1 1 ' '
+C17 Must reply by (date): , •

-.,

 C17 No set date: X

 C17 Must reply by May 1 or within

-• weeks if notified
+weeks if notified

 thereafter

-C17 Other: 3
+C17 Other:

-~4- Describes for besselves along all (NAN 1/DD\:

-Deadline for housing deposit (MM /I/DD):
+Deadline for housing deposit (MI M/DD):

-C17 Amount of housing deposit:
+Amount of housing deposit:

-C17 Refundable if student does not e nroll? u u
+C17 Refundable if student does not e nroll?

 C17 Yes, in full

 C17 Yes, in part

 C17 No

-O . , I

-C18 Deferred admission
+C18 8 Deferred admission

 C18 Yes No

-Does your institution allow studer nts to nostnone en rollment after
+Does your institution allow students to postpone enrollment after admission? Х

-0.0 • no to postpone ch iroiiiriorit aitoi Χ

-admission? ,

-C18 If yes, maximum period of postpo nement. •
+C18 If yes, maximum period of postponement:

-0.0 ii yes, maximum penda di postpo mement.

-C19 Early admission of high schoo l students
+C19) Early admission of high school students

-C19 - Yes No
+C19 Yes No

-Does your institution allow high s ahaal atudanta ta onroll on full time 100 110
+C19 Does your institution allow high school students to enroll as full-time,

-CIS ,

-first-time, first-year (freshman) st udents one year o r more before Χ
+first-time, first-year (freshman) students one year or more before X

-high school graduation?
+high school graduation? ^

-9

 C20 Common Application Question removed from CDS.
-(Initiated during 20 06-2007 cycle)

-• • - .
-3 • /

-E. I. B

-Early Decision and Early action Plans

-C21 Early Decision

-Voo No

-C21 5 1 20 2 2 Yes No

-C21 Does your institution offer an ear

-that permits students to apply an d be notified of an admission

-decision well in advance of the re V

-X

-asks students to commit to atten- or first-time, first-

-year (freshman) applicants for fa ll enrollment?

-·

-If "yes," please complete the follo ī

-C21 First or only early decision plan of losing date

-First or only early decision plan n

-Other early decision plan closing 1

-UZ1 omer earry decision plan closing ualt ı

-C13 Reduced:

-Other early decision plan notification date

-Number of early decision applications received by your institution

-Please provide significant details about your early decision plan:

-Early action

-Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

-If "yes," please complete the following:

-Early action closing date

-Early action notification date

-ents from applying to other early plans

-For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students.
-For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Yes Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying
+(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21 Early Decision C21 Yes No Does your institution offer an early decision plan (an admission plan C21 that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Χ asks students to commit to attending if accepted) for first-time, firstyear (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2019 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your Χ C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?